Chris Fowler

-In 2014, he replaced Brent Musburger as the play-by-play announcer for Saturday Night Football on ABC, having him on ESPN's top announcing team alongside fellow College Gameday's Kirk Herbstreit; this meant he would also be selected to announce one of the two College Football Playoff semifinal games and the College Football National Championship.
+In 2014, he replaced Brent Musburger as the play-by-play announcer for Saturday Night Football on ABC, having him on ESPN's top announcing team alongside fellow College Gameday's Kirk Herbstreit; this meant he would also be selected to announce one of the two College Football Playoff semifinal games and the College Football Playoff National Championship.

 Early life and education

-Fowler grew up in Rockford, Illinois and State College, Pennsylvania where his father, Knox, was a theater professor at Penn State University.
-When he was a teenager, his family moved back to Colorado and he graduated from General William J. Palmer High School in Colorado Springs in 1980.
+Fowler was born in the Denver area and grew up in Rockford, Illinois and State College, Pennsylvania, where his father, Knox, was a theater professor at Penn State University.
+When he was a teenager, his family relocated to Colorado Springs, Colorado where he graduated from General William J. Palmer High School in 1980.

 Fowler graduated from the University of Colorado in 1985 with a Bachelor of Science degree.
 While a student, Fowler served as a producer and co-host for a weekly magazine program aired over a cable television system in Boulder, Colorado from 1983 to 1985.
 He also spent two years as sports director at KAIR-AM, the university's radio station.
 From 1982 to 1984, he covered high school sports for the Rocky Mountain News.